 Blurred vision in one eye may occur after a head injury.
 There are several possible causes of blurred vision, some more serious than others.

 This article explains why you might have blurred vision in one or both eyes after a head injury and how to heal.

 Causes of Blurred Vision in One Eye After Head Injury

 There are multiple factors that may trigger blurred vision in one eye after a head injury.
 One of the most common is a condition known as accommodative dysfunction.

 In normal vision, the eyes can switch their focus from near objects to far, and vice versa.
 This process is known as “accommodation” and allows objects to look clear when you focus on them.

 sometimes, however, this function is affected.
 For example, most people tend to lose their ability to switch focus in their 40’s, and they develop farsightedness or nearsightedness.
 This may also occur after a head injury.

 If a head injury damages the eye itself or the nerves responsible for controlling eye muscles, the eye may lose its ability to focus.
 As a result, blurred vision occurs in one or both eyes.

 Other Reasons for Blurry Eyesight

-There are other factors that may cause blurred vision in one eye after a head injury.
-These include:
+There are other factors that may cause blurred vision after hitting your head, including:

 - Dry eye.
 A concussion may damage a person’s blink response.
 If the eye becomes too dry, blurred vision may result.

 - Ocular migraines.
 Migraines are frequent after a head injury.
 Some migraines are accompanied by vision problems such as blurred vision or flickering lights.

 - Detached retina.
 After a head injury, the retina may tear away from the back of your eye and lose its blood supply.
 If that occurs, your vision in one eye will become blurred.
 Detached retinas may cause permanent vision loss if left untreated.

 - High blood sugar.
 High blood sugar levels, which are common in diabetes patients, may cause the lens of your eye to swell, which results in blurred vision.